gergap/source-id/README.md

 product.
 Therefore it is important to build the executable with debug info (-g) also in release mode (RelWithDebInfo for CMake users).
 The build-id feature of GDB allows to fetch the correct symbols for your executable automatically.
-This way you don't need to find and copy the archive debug symbols manually to your debugging machine.
+This way you don't need to find and copy the archived debug symbols manually to your debugging machine.
 See http://randomascii.wordpress.com/2013/03/05/symbols-on-linux-update-fedora-fixes/ for more information on howto use build-ids.